Choosing HSC subjects and exam support

 These are options that you and your child can discuss with the school.
 You can find out more about alternate pathways to the HSC at the NESA website.

 These provisions only apply to students whose disability or additional needs might affect their reading and responding to questions in an exam situation.
-Your child may not be given the same adjustments in an HSC exam as they would be in a regular school assessment task.
+Exam provisions for your child may not be the same as classroom adjustments provided by your child's school, because NESA HSC provisions are specifically for examination conditions during the HSC.

-Your school can make this application from Term 4 in the year before, until the end of Term 1 of the year of your child's HSC exams.
+Your school can apply for provisions from Term 4 in the year before your child's HSC exams, until the end of Term 1 of the year of their HSC exams.
 In some cases, if the impact of your child’s disability is not going to change, the school can apply for HSC disability provisions when your child is in Year 10.

-NESA will assess all the applications and will get advice from a panel of specialists as they need it.
+NESA will assess all the applications and will seek advice from a panel of specialists as they need it.
 Schools can appeal NESA's decision within 14 days of receiving it.

 Your child’s school will be able to tell you more about the application process, and you can also refer to the NESA website and the HSC Disability Provisions Guide for teachers and parents.